athindran/athindran.github.io/index.md

 ## Work Experience

-**Software Engineer, Action - Control and Behavior Planning at Aurora Innovation.
+**Software Engineer, Action at Aurora Innovation.
 Oct 2023 - Present**

 Development and fail-safe testing of motion control/fault management techniques for control of self-driving tractor-trailers